On anniversary, pope's predecessor hits out at conservatives' 'stupid prejudice'

 “This is a very elegant but clear way of Benedict distancing himself from those who exploit him in their battle against Francis,” said Father Antonio Spadaro, a Jesuit close to the pope who has written several books on him.

-“Benedict is saying‘I won’t allow you to do this in my name’,” Spadaro told Reuters.
+“Benedict is saying ‘I won’t allow you to do this in my name’,” Spadaro told Reuters.

 Conservatives say that in his attempt to make the Church more inclusive and less condemning, the pope is weakening attention to moral issues while focusing on social problems such as climate change, economic inequality and migration.

 In 2016, four cardinals issued a rare public challenge to the pope over some of his teachings on the family, particularly the possibility of letting Catholics who have divorced and remarried in civil ceremonies receive communion.
-The pope did not respond, and one of the cardinals has threatened to“correct” him publicly.
+The pope did not respond, and one of the cardinals has threatened to “correct” him publicly.

 Last year, several dozen conservative Catholic academics and lay people issued a 25-page letter accusing Francis of heresy.